jcancelli/cpu-visual-simulator/DEVELOPMENT.md

 - [ ] Hexadecimal display mode
 - [ ] Possibility to "revert" instructions and steps.
 Basicaly an undo button for execution.
 - [ ] Local storage versioning
+- [ ] Add metadata to the page head (description, keywords, author, ...)

 ## "We'll see" improvements